tensorflow/tensorflow/g3doc/Diagnostics.md

 '0'; the thread processing 'b' should set it to '1'; and so on and so forth.
 This provides a way for the handler to deterministically order the diagnostics that it receives given the thread that it is receiving on.

-Note: This handler automatically saves and restores the current handler registered with the context.

 A simple example is shown below: